cajuncoding/GraphQL.RepoDB/README.md

 ### *GraphQL.PreprocessingExtensions*
 A set of extensions for working with HotChocolate GraphQL and Database access with micro-orms such as RepoDb (or Dapper).
 This extension pack provides access to key elements such as Selections/Projections, Sort arguments, & Paging arguments in a significantly simplified facade so this logic can be leveraged in the Serivces/Repositories that encapsulate all data access (without dependency on IQueryable and execution outside of the devs control).

+#### Nuget Package (>=.netcoreapp3.0)
+To use this in your project, add the [GraphQL.PreprocessingExtensions](https://www.nuget.org/packages/GraphQL.PreProcessingExtensions/)
+NuGet package to your project and wire up your Starup  middleware and inject / instantiate params in your resolvers as outlined below...

 ### *GraphQL.RepoDb.SqlServer*
 A set of extensions for working with HotChocolate GraphQL and RepoDb as the data access micro-orm without dependency on IQueryable.
 This enables fully encapsulated control over SQL queries in every way within a Service or Repository layer of your application.
 This extension pack provides a significantly simplified facade to access critial elements such as Selections/Projections, Sort arguments, & Paging arguments with support for mapping them to Models using built in RepoDb functionality.
 It also leverages RepoDb to provide a generic, Relay spec compatible, cursor pagination/slice query api for Sql Server.